Portfolio-Advanced-software/.github/Documentation/Security by design.md

 ## Api gateway

-analyze after sonarcloud
+First report after Sonarcloud
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/1d7e5e28-d55b-48a7-972c-44f5edb0cfe9)

-I need to upgrade the alpine version to fix some dependencies issues it already created a pr so I'm going to try to use this
+I need to upgrade the alpine version to fix some dependencies issues it already created a pr so I'm going to try to use this.

-After fixing it with the pr
-the only issues left are outdated dependecies
+After fixing it with the pr the only issues left are outdated dependecies.
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/99b4b0b8-a75f-4777-be30-f89a3f10ab63)

-I manually fixed them

-I got a new one I studied it closely and It seems this security risk is only involved in using SQL lite which I don't
+I manually fixed some of them after I got a new one I studied it closely and It seems this security risk is only involved in using SQL lite which I don't.

 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/222cc0bd-7c80-4dd2-a3f5-a4e24eb50455)

-While looking around I came across owasp dependency checks but I saw that snyk already did this
+While looking around I came across OWASP dependency checks but I saw that Snyk already implemented this therefore ending this static security test report.